bitnose/learning-blog/content/posts/homework-2.md

 My comment: An arbitrator must be incorruptible!

 #### **Some Problems with Computer Arbitrators**
-- Faceless: More likely difficulties to trust him
+- Faceless: More likely difficulties to trust it
 - The network must handle the cost
 - The arbitrator must deal with every transaction so it can be a bottleneck in large projects
 - Arbitrator represents a vulnerable point of protocol because everyone on the network must trust him